Dubble Bubble: History

 The original gum featured a color comic strip, known as the Fleer Funnies, which was included with the gum.
 The featured characters, ‘Dub and Bub’, were introduced in 1930 but were replaced by the iconic Pud and his pals in 1950.
 Originally, Pud was much more rotund than the slimmed down version seen in the 1960s.
 The early comics were especially large and colorful.
 The comic also included Fleer Fortunes and Dubble Bubble Facts.
 The comics were sequentially numbered which made collecting them easy.
 They are not dated though, so it is difficult to know the exact year of release.
 By the late 1950s and early 1960s, Fleer Funnies shrank to the small size most people remember.
 More than 1,002 comics have been released over the years.
 During World War II, Dubble Bubble was distributed to the military.
 Sugar and latex became scarce due to the war and bubble gum manufacturing was halted in 1942.
 In 1951, Fleer resumed manufacturing of Dubble Bubble and the popularity of its gum grew steadily.
 Over time, Fleer extended its reach by adding new flavors and new formats like ball gum and expanded distribution of its products overseas.
 In 1957, Fleer introduced the first gum 6-pack with Dubble Bubble.
 In 1998, Dubble Bubble was purchased by Concord Confections and in 1999 they introduced Dubble Bubble as a gumball.
 In 2003, Tootsie Roll Industries acquired Concord.
 Since Concord's acquisition, Dubble Bubble has since used a different recipe and also discontinued the comic strips and fortunes on the wrappers, but continued to use Pud as its mascot.

 Ingredients

 The main ingredients in Dubble Bubble gum are Sugar, Dextrose, Corn Syrup, Gum Base, Tapioca Dextrin, Titanium Dioxide, Confectioner's Glaze, Carnauba Wax, Corn Starch, Artificial Flavors, Artificial Colors, (FD&C Red 40, Blue 1, Yellow 5, Yellow 6, Red 3), and BHT (to maintain freshness).

-The ingredients of "1928 Original" Dubble Bubble gum are Sugar, Dextrose, Corn Syrup, Gum Base, Artificial Flavor, Colour, Corn Starch and BHT.
+The ingredients of "1928 Original" Dubble Bubble gum are Sugar, Dextrose, Corn Syrup, Gum Base, Artificial Flavor, Color, Corn Starch and BHT.